-- 1.1 This screening report is used to determine whether or not the contents of the draft of the Great Bowden Neighbourhood Plan as submitted in April 2025 requires a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/EC and associated Environmental Assessment of Plans and Programmes Regulations 2004. - 1.2 The purpose of the Great Bowden Neighbourhood Plan Review is to bring the Great Bowden Neighbourhood Plan up to date and take account of changes both locally and as part of the legislative environment.
-The review will ensure the neighbourhood gets the right types of development in the right locations. - 1.3 Many policies have been brought from the 'made' Great Bowden Plan with minor changes, however there are some more substantial modifications as set out below.
+- 1.3 The purpose of the Great Bowden Neighbourhood Plan Review is to bring the Great Bowden Neighbourhood Plan up to date and take account of changes both locally and as part of the legislative environment.
+The review will ensure the neighbourhood gets the right types of development in the right locations. - 1.4 Many policies have been brought from the 'made' Great Bowden Plan with minor changes, however there are some more substantial modifications as set out below.
 New Policies